Querent-ai/realm/README.md

 ## License

+Enterprise and commercial use require a commercial license i.e. BSL-1.1.
+Contact us for details at <contact@querent.xyz>.

 Dual-licensed under MIT OR Apache-2.0 (your choice).

 **Why dual-license?** Maximum compatibility.
 Use Realm in proprietary software (MIT) or GPL projects (Apache-2.0).